jolzee/vonage-voice-teneo/README.md

 ## Setting up Vonage

 1. Create an application: https://dashboard.nexmo.com/applications.
-Ensure you enable "Voice" for your option then set "voice event url" to the endpoint for this application and the "Answer URL" to <endpoint for this application>+<PATH_TO_ANSWER>.
+Ensure you enable "Voice" for your option then set "Event URL" to the endpoint for this application and the "Answer URL" to <endpoint for this application>+<PATH_TO_ANSWER>.
 N.B.
 PATH_TO_ANSWER defaults to "/webhooks/answer".
 2. Add a number: https://dashboard.nexmo.com/your-numbers.
 Link the application created in step 1 to this number